Sir David Amess: How a tragic day unfolded

 The day started out much like every other Friday morning for Sir David Amess.
 One of Essex's most longstanding MPs, he held drop-in meetings for his Southend constituents every second week, in recent years varying the location to meet more of the local residents that relied upon his help.

-This week he was at the Belfairs Methodist Church in his home town of town of Leigh-on-Sea.
+This week he was at the Belfairs Methodist Church in his home town of Leigh-on-Sea.
 He tweeted on Tuesday about the upcoming event inviting constituents to join him.

 Sir David was known for being passionate about his job - and constituents and colleagues spoke of his boundless enthusiasm for his role.
 These constituency surgeries were at the heart of his political life.